Brennan-M-Long/Brennan-M-Long/README.md

 ## A Little About Me:

-U.S. Army combat veteran with 9 years of federal service; active secret.
+U.S. Army combat veteran with 9 years of Active-Duty military service; active secret.
 Extremely passionate for exploring application development and workflows to make the world a more efficient and collaborative place!
 Infrequent guitar player and console gamer.
-Husband and father of a loving, overly supportive family of all my past, present, and future endeavors; I do everything for them!
+Husband and father of a loving, overly supportive family of all my past, present, and future endeavors; I do everything for them. **Throw something my way to help me learn and grow!**

 ### **Current Studies**:
 - Microsoft Software & Systems Academy (MSSA) CCAD17 Student